FreePBX/digium_phones/README.md

 Supported features:

-  * Easy mode: phones configuration built automatically from FreePBX extensions
+  * Easy mode: phone configuration built automatically from FreePBX extensions
   * Contact lists (manually edited and automatically built from extensions)
   * Alerts and Ringtones
   * Queue and Agent monitoring on phone